|

 medium’s presence as an energy-draining obstruction.

-century, the aether question became sidetracked by the theory of Special
+Early in the 20th century, the aether question became sidetracked by the theory of Special

 Relativity (1905) promoted by Albert Einstein, which came into prominence